-If the instance has super\read\only=ON then you might need to confirm that AdminAPI can set super\read\only=OFF.
-See Super Read-only and Instances for more information.
+If the instance has super_read_only=ON then you might need to confirm that AdminAPI can set super_read_only=OFF.
+See Instance Configuration in Super Read-only Mode for more information.

 Once you have your cluster deployed you can configure MySQL Router to provide high availability, see Section 6.4, "Using MySQL Router with AdminAPI, InnoDB Cluster, and InnoDB ReplicaSet".